Digital Democracy, Analogue Politics: How the Internet Era is Transforming Kenya

 While the impact of the Digital Age on Western politics has been extensively debated, there is still little appreciation of how it has been felt in developing countries such as Kenya, where Twitter, Facebook, WhatsApp and other online platforms are increasingly a part of everyday life.

 Written by Nanjala Nyabola, a respected Kenyan activist and researcher at the forefront of political online struggles, this book presents a unique contribution to the debate on digital democracy.
-Join us for the book launch with distinguished guest speakers.
+Join us for the book launch with guest speakers Dr Duncan Omanga, Moi University (Kenya), and chaired by Dickens Olewe, Africa Desk, BBC.

 About the Series